GDbateaux/Cartomancien-virtuel/USER_GUIDE.md

 ```
 4. Run CartomancienVirtuel.exe.

-This application is fully local, but it still requires Ollama to run the language model.
+This application runs locally, but it requires Ollama to run the language model (and may need an Internet connection for the first-time model download).

 ### Manual setup